 It isn’t that I like waiting longer times for things.
 Certainly not; impatience is one of my strongest traits.
 It’s just that I get extremely uneasy when delivery times violate the laws of time and space.
 How is it that I can order something from East Peru and have it the next afternoon?
 That simply isn’t right.
 I tell you, friends, something awfully nefarious is afoot and I am gravely, gravely concerned.

 Words and ideas may fly through cyberspace instantaneously, but hardcover books do not.
 Household goods do not.
 Appliances do not.
 Such physical items can’t simply materialize.
 They must be transported, which requires at least some amount of time.
 But delivery speeds offered by Amazon defy such limiting scientific requirements.
-The list of things they can deliver to me today, for example, includes a state-of-the-art steam iron, a calming tabletop Zen fountain, a fifteen-foot industrial ladder, and a framed print of Rembrandt’s “The Storm on the Sea of Galilee.”
+Having just now checked their site, I've learned that the list of things they can deliver to me today includes a state-of-the-art steam iron, a calming tabletop Zen fountain, a fifteen-foot industrial ladder, and a framed print of Rembrandt’s “The Storm on the Sea of Galilee.”
+That's today.
 If I can make it until tomorrow, I can get a lawnmower delivered.
-It’s positively unnatural.
+It’s simply unnatural.

 How do they do it?
 Well, the Curmudgeon is no expert on these things, but I do have some theories.
 It may be that Amazon has tunnels that run under the whole of earth, with supersonic high-speed rockets that shoot the various boxes from the home store (located in the earth’s core) to their various destinations, stopping only to be marked with fake postage so no one's the wiser.
 Or maybe there are storehouses—invisible, of course—each stocked with one hundred of everything, located in every neighborhood worldwide.
 I’ve seen The Matrix.
 I know how these things work.